Horizon-Private-Server/horizon-wiki/up-your-arsenal/cheats/README.md

 # UYA Cheats

 ## Freecam
 Only works in local play.
-Will crash online
+Will crash online.
+Instructions from Agent Moose:
 ```
 Controls:
 L1 + R1 + L3: Activate